LibertasIoT/libertas-rpi-img/README.md

 #### Use the NRF programmer

 First, click the "Add file" button in the upper left part of the window.
-Choose the .img file that comes with the zip file.
+Next, choose the .img file that comes with the zip file.
 The file name should be:

 **```nrf52840-transceiver.img.hex```**

-Then plug dongle into the USB port of the machine.
+Then plug the dongle into the USB port of the machine.
 Wait for a few seconds.
 There should be a "USB plug-in sound" on the Windows platform.

 Press the "horizontal button" on the dongle, as shown in the picture below.
 The dongle shall be in programming mode.

 <img src="images/nrf52840_dongle_prog.png" />

-Then choose the Dongle from the "SELECT DEVICE" button on the uppermost left side.
+Then choose the dongle from the "SELECT DEVICE" button on the uppermost left side.

 The correct device shall be an "Open DFU bootloader."

 As the last step, click the "write" button on the left, and wait for the writing progress to finish.

-Unplug the Dongle and plug it into a USB port of the Raspberry Pi.
+Unplug the dongle and plug it into a USB port of the Raspberry Pi.
 It is OK to use a USB 1.1 or 2.0 port.

-There is a button on the Dongle.
-Please ensure you can still access the button while the Dongle is plugged into the Raspberry Pi.
+There is a button on the dongle.
+Please ensure you can still access the button while the dongle is plugged into the Raspberry Pi.
 During Hub admin processes, you may be asked to press the button to prove that you have physical access to the Hub.

 <img src="images/nrfProgrammer.png" width="480" />